 For example, New Jersey offers a special scholarship of between $500 and $1,500 for those investing for at least four years in an NJBEST 529 plan and attending a New Jersey college.

 If your state does offer financial aid incentives for choosing an in-state plan, you’ll still want to weigh whether the fees and tax incentives make it worthwhile.

 8. Investment Strategy

 Some plans have very low minimum contributions to get started, while others might require a high initial investment.
 Likewise, different states cap your maximum contribution, so if you anticipate your child attending graduate school, or plan to change the beneficiary of the plan and use leftover funds for another child, you might take this into account.
-A few states even match contributions for low-income residents.
+A few states, like Louisiana, even match contributions for low-income residents.

 Likewise, your child’s age plays a factor—if they’re closer to college, you may opt for a different plan if your child is close to college age than if you plan to invest over 16-18 years.

 Plans that offer age-based asset allocation are a popular choice, as they adjust your mix of stocks and bonds based on when your child will begin college, but not all state plans offer this strategy.